abdrahmansoltan/Learning-Notes/Internet/FrontEnd.md

 > A template engine is a program which is responsible for compiling a template (that can be written using any one of a number of languages) into HTML.
 The template engine will normally receive data from an external source, which it will inject into the template it’s compiling.

 - It's another way for writing HTML code with ability to write **HTML components**

 ---

+## Web Vitals and Performance Score

+### Web Vitals

+They are a set of metrics that Google uses to measure the performance of a website.
+They are a subset of the Core Web Vitals, which are a set of metrics that Google uses to measure the performance of a website.

+- **Largest Contentful Paint (LCP)**: measures loading performance.
+To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.
+- **First Input Delay (FID)**: measures interactivity.
+To provide a good user experience, pages should have a FID of less than 100 milliseconds.
+- **Cumulative Layout Shift (CLS)**: measures visual stability.
+To provide a good user experience, pages should maintain a CLS of less than 0.1.
+- **Total Blocking Time (TBT)**: measures responsiveness.
+To provide a good user experience, pages should have a TBT of less than 300 milliseconds.
+- **Time to First Byte (TTFB)**: measures the time from the start of the initial navigation until the browser receives the first byte of the response.

+---

+### LightHouse

+It's a tool to measure the performance of the website and give it a score

+- It's a tool that runs a series of audits against a web page, and then generates a report on how well the page did.
+- It's available as a Chrome extension, a web page, a Node module, and a Chrome `DevTools` audit.
+- It also gives score for the **PWA** components

+---